Why do people buy in the first place?

 People believe in herd mentality.
 If lots of people are doing it, then it might be right.

-You might not be knowing the other person.
+You might not know the other person.
 Might not be talking to them to learn about their experience.

 The wisdom of the crowd works when there is lots of mud in the water.
 You have thin leverage and if it’s good enough for some then it’s good enough for me.